introlab/dotmask/README.md

     pip3 install opencv-python pillow pycocotools matplotlib scikit-learn rospkg catkin_pkg
     ```

-2. Necesseray tricks to use python3 with ros
+2. Necessary tricks to use python 3 with ros

     * This project is based on python3, however ROS has not changed to python3.
 When the next ROS distribution will be out on python3, this sequence will become obsolete.